balena-io-hardware/autokit-interface-sw/README.md

 This is the software interface for the Autokit suite.
 It is a container that runs a web server that exposes Autokit functionality.

-This repository also a node library that can be used to control the Autokit from a node application.
+This repository also  a node library that can be used to control the autokit from a node application, without needing the container.
+It does not include details about the hardware, or assembly.
+Please refer to the parent repo for links to all relevant documentation [here](https://github.com/balena-io-hardware/autokit)

 ## Architecture